 What happens next?

 The first three western end arches have been earmarked for restoration.
-Scoping works will start in January 2018.
+Work on site is expected to start towards the end of the year.
 The restored arches will act as a showcase for the terrace.
 They will be a reminder of how the whole terrace will look once the remaining 148 arches are also fully restored.